cracker4o/elm327lib/README.md

 elm327lib
 =========

-A library for communication with ELM327 devices and OBD II protocols.
+A C# library for communication with ELM327 devices and OBD II protocols.